2013 Philip Meyer Award winners

-These awards were presented at the 2013 CAR Conference in Louisville.
+These awards will be presented at the 2014 CAR Conference in Baltimore.

 The contest, for work published or broadcasted between October 2012 and October 2013, attracted entries from across the country.
 Stories are available to IRE members through the IRE Resource Center.
 Click on a story link below or contact us at 573-882-3364 or firstname.lastname@example.org.

 Tracy Weber, Charles Ornstein, Jennifer LaFleur, Jeff Larson and Lena Groeger